 The term "artistic painters," an equivalent of the German "Kunstmaler," meant the easel painters as distinguished from the craftsmen occupying in wall and ceiling paintings in churches and parlors and from the signboard painters.
 Maksymilian's nephew Wilhelm Silberstein recollects that his uncle painted portraits and easel pictures on mythological subjects.
 However, the list of professional painters in the business directory of 1910 does not include Kugel.
 It might be because of Kugel's work at the Fleck family workshop rather than his own business.
 The Flecks are labeled in the book as Zimmermalern, "parlor painters."
 Maurycy, Eisig (Izydor), and Izak Fleck and their "Company for decorative painting and varnishing" decorated public and private buildings in Lviv..."

-Polish, Nicolaus Copernicus University in Toruń, and TheDr.
-Katarzyna Kulpińska The lecture "Graphics by Leopold Lewicki in Kraków, was dedicated to theInstitute of World Art Studies and Lviv Milieus."
+The lecture Dr. Katarzyna Kulpińska, Nicolaus Copernicus University in Toruń, and The Polish Institute of World Art Studies, was dedicated to the "Graphics by Leopold Lewicki in Kraków and Lviv Milieus."